v11580/nibbler-Dark-Mode/README.md

 Nibbler works with traditional engines like [Stockfish](https://stockfishchess.org/).

-For prebuilt binary releases of the program, visit the [Releases](https://github.com/rooklift/nibbler/releases) section of the original Nibbler program.
-Our source code only changes the look of the original user interface and adds some additional features.
+Please note that our source code only changes the look of the original user interface and adds additional features.
+You will need a prebuilt binary release of the original program. visit the [Releases](https://github.com/rooklift/nibbler/releases) section of the original Nibbler program.

 ![Screenshot](https://chesscalisthenics.com/IMG/D78.jpg)